Unary numeral system

 The unary numeral system is the simplest numeral system to represent natural numbers: to represent a number N, a symbol representing 1 is repeated N times.

 In the unary system, the number 0 (zero) is represented by the empty string, that is, the absence of a symbol.
 Numbers 1, 2, 3, 4, 5, 6, ... are represented in unary as 1, 11, 111, 1111, 11111, 111111, ...

 Unary is a bijective numeral system.
-However, because the value of a digit does not depend on its position, it is not a form of positional notation, and it is unclear whether it would be appropriate to say that it has a base (or "radix") of 1, as it behaves differently from all other bases.
+However, although it has sometimes been described as "base 1", it differs in some important ways from positional notations, in which the value of a digit depends on its position within a number.
+For instance, the unary form of a number can be exponentially longer than its representation in other bases.